Annealed almost periodic entropy: Almost periodic sequences

-The properties of maximal almost periodicity and residual finite dimensionality identify rather special classes of groups.
-However AP sequences and AP entropy can be used to study much larger classes of groups by requiring that the group law hold only `in the limit' along an AP sequence.
+However, AP sequences and AP entropy can also be used to study groups that are not maximally almost periodic.
+We do this by requiring that the group law hold only `in the limit' along an AP sequence.
 To be specific, let $\G$ be any countable group, and write it as $F/N$ for some free group $F$ and normal subgroup $N$.
 Now we can look for finite-dimensional representations of $F$ whose pulled-back tracial states converge to $1_N$, rather than finite-dimensional representations of $\G$ whose tracial states converge to $1_{\{e\}}$.
 This allows considerable extra flexibility, because those finite-dimensional representations of $F$ need not have trivial restriction to $N$ until we take their limit.
 Allowing convergence in this sense, the availability of finite-dimensional approximants to the regular representation of $\G$ is equivalent to $\G$ being what R\u{a}dulescu called `hyperlinear': see, for instance, the original paper~\cite{Rad08} or the introductions in~\cite{KwiPes13} or~\cite{CapLup15}.

 In this way, free groups are essentially universal among all countable groups for the purposes of the present work, since the desired convergence for other groups can always be captured by choosing the right limit character over the free group.
 For this reason, results that are formulated for free groups, including the results of Part~\ref{part:free} below, could still lead to new understanding of other classes of groups or other C$\sp*$-algebras entirely.